-• In the case of the industrial, municipal, county, state, or large private estate type of properties, the caretakers or other designated individual in the employ of the owners who are responsible for the trees or brush to be cut or trimmed is considered to represent the interest of the owner.
-Notification of such caretakers or grounds maintenance supervisors is acceptable.

-- If right of way maintenance requires that service be de-energized to perform the work safely, the member/property owner should be notified using the door hanger shown in Section 2.4.3. - Exceptions to the member notification include outage restoral, emergency, or danger/hazard tree work.
+- In the case of the industrial, municipal, county, state, or large private estate type of properties, the caretakers or other designated individual in the employ of the owners who are responsible for the trees or brush to be cut or trimmed is considered to represent the interest of the owner.
+Notification of such caretakers or grounds maintenance supervisors is acceptable. - If right of way maintenance requires that service be de-energized to perform the work safely, the member should be notified using the door hanger shown in Section 2.4.3or notified by direct call. - Exceptions to the member and/or property owner notification include outage restoral, emergency, or danger/hazard tree work including removal, within the right of way or danger/hazard tree work, including removal, located outside of the right of way that pose an immediate, imminent threat to the safety of the members, contractors, line workers, or general public.
+In adherence to industry-accepted tree pruning standards limbs of trees with the trunk located outside of the right of way encroaching into the right of way shall be pruned to the trunk of the tree, not at the point of which the limb enters the right of way.
+In such case, no additional member and/or property owner notification shall be made other than those in accordance with the guidelines outlined in Section 2.4.1.
+Property owner's consent shall be obtained for removal of any other non-danger/hazard tree or non-immediate, non-imminent danger/hazard tree located outside of the right of way.